nawodyaishan/avalanche-simple-storage/README.md

-# **Simple Storage Smart Contract on Avalanche Blockchain with Solidity, TypeScript, EVM, HardHat and AvalancheJS**
+# **Simple Storage Smart Contract on Avalanche Blockchain with Solidity, TypeScript, EVM, HardHat and EthersJS**

 This is a simple storage smart contract implemented in Solidity and TypeScript, deployed on the Avalanche network using EVM, and interacted with using the AvalancheJS library.